- Allgemeine und besondere Regeln: Reform-Tarock, Weiner Zeitung, September 9, 2005

 You play alone against the rest.
 Draw six cards from the talon.
 Your discards count towards you.

 The four players play as individuals.
 The object is to take as few points as possible.
 The player who plays after Forehand decides whether players must head the trick, if possible.
-If you hold the Pagat, you may not play it unless it's your last tarok.
+If you hold the Pagat, you may not play it unless it's your last tarock.
 The points in the talon count toward the winner of the last trick.
 The player who won the most points in tricks loses and pays 4 points to each of the other players.
-Among tied players the loser is the one who won the most tricks, then Forehand.
-Otherwise, all tied players lose.
-If you won no tricks, you're paid 1.5 times the normal payment.
-If you won more than 36 points in tricks, you pay 1.5 times the normal payment.
+If one or more players take no tricks (virgins), then the loser instead pays 12 divided equally among the virgins.
+[The Swedish account has tie breaking rules: Among tied players, the loser ps the one who won the most tricks, then Forehand.
+Otherwise, all tied players lose.]
 If you're Forehand and you lost, you have committed suicide and pay double.
 After each Trischaker, each player receives a Hölzel or a Radl.
 If you have a Hölzel and are declarer, all game values and announcements are doubled.
 You lose your Hölzel when you win a game.

 All players play for themselves.
 The player who plays after Forehand announces whether players must must head the trick, if possible, and which suit is trump.
 Suits rank as follows from highest to lowest: Trump suit, Kings through Jacks, tarocks, then the rest of the number cards.
 If a trump card was played to a trick, then the highest trump card wins the trick.
 If no trump cards have been played, but one or more face cards have, then the highest face card wins the trick.
 Among tied face cards, the first played wins.
 If no trump or face cards were played, then highest tarock, otherwise, the highest number cards (a black 10 is equal to a red 1 and so on).
 Players must still follow suit and play a tarock if unable to do so.
 If you won the most tricks, then you lost and must pay each opponent the difference between 12 and what each opponent won.
 Among tied players, Forehand loses, otherwise all tied players lose and must pay other opponents.
 Afterward, all players receive a Hölzel.